MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

     ![Select assessment](./media/contoso-migration-rehost-vm/select-assessment.png)

 5. In **Virtual machines**, search for VMs as needed, and check each VM you want to migrate.
-Then click **Next: Target settings**.
+Then select **Next: Target settings**.

 6. In **Target settings**, select the subscription, and target region to which you'll migrate, and specify the resource group in which the Azure VMs will reside after migration.
 In **Virtual Network**, select the Azure VNet/subnet to which the Azure VMs will be joined after migration.

 7. In **Azure Hybrid Benefit**, select the following:

     - Select **No** if you don't want to apply Azure Hybrid Benefit.
-Then click **Next**.
+Then select **Next**.
     - Select **Yes** if you have Windows Server machines that are covered with active Software Assurance or Windows Server subscriptions, and you want to apply the benefit to the machines you're migrating.
-Then click **Next**.
+Then select **Next**.

 8. In **Compute**, review the VM name, size, OS disk type, and availability set.
 VMs must conform with [Azure requirements](https://docs.microsoft.com/azure/migrate/migrate-support-matrix-vmware#vmware-requirements).